Requesting Information from East Lothian Council

 When writing, please provide as much detail as possible about the information you are looking for.
 It may be necessary for us to contact you again if the information you provide is not detailed enough.
 Proof of identity may also be required before any information is released.

-We are required to comply within 1 month of receiving your request although East Lothian Council will aim to respond as soon as possible.
+We are required to comply within 1 month of receiving your request although we will aim to respond as soon as possible.

 Due to the often high volumes of data and the costs of printing, copying and posting, data will be released electronically by email wherever possible.
 We take responsibilities under data protection very seriously and data released in this way will be encrypted.

 All other information requests that can't be answered immediately are dealt with under the Freedom of Information (Scotland) Act 2002.
-Requests for this type of information must be made in writing or another permanent format (for example audio or video tape) can be sent to the Information Governance Team.
+Requests for this type of information must be made in writing or another permanent format (for example audio or video tape), contact us via the details on this page.

 In most cases, you will be provided with the requested information within 20 working days.
 In certain circumstances information may be withheld because it is exempt under the Freedom of Information (Scotland) Act 2002.
 If East Lothian Council believes that information is exempt we must justify why.
 Most of the exemptions are subject to a "public interest test".
 This means that if there is significant public interest in releasing the information then it will have to be released.